laspleendeparis/how-to-fix-society/guides/on-humanity.md

 - beautiful landscapes (other civilizations might be wastelands)
 - natural resources (other civilizations might be running out)
 - historical significance (other civilizations might not have such rich histories)
-- diversity of life that can be studied
+- diversity of life that can be studied (academic curiousity)